AustinBachurski/Crime-Map-Update-Assistant/README.md

 # Crime-Map-Update-Assistant

-Source code for the Crime Map Update Assistant as described in TrackIT documentation.
+Source code for the Kalispell Crime Map Update Assistant, as described in TrackIT documentation.

 ![Crime Mapper](screenshot/screenshot.png)